Alonso-del-Arte/chess/doc/GameRules.md

  of the game, and which will be described later on).
  * A queen may move to any unoccupied spaces in a straight line, including diagonals, provided all the spaces en route are also unoccupied.
 Essentially a queen's moves combines the moves of a bishop and a rook.
+However, a queen may not combine these capabilities in a single turn.
+That is to say, she may not start moving like a rook and then switch to moving like a bishop in the same turn, nor start moving like a bishop and then switch to moving like a rook in the same turn.
  * A bishop may move to any unoccupied spaces in a diagonal line, provided the spaces in between are also unoccupied.
 On account of the checkerboard, a side's two bishops should be on differently colored spaces.
 If they are not, there was